staceyjf/staceyjf/README.md

 - _nology's career switchers software engineering programme

 ### 🌱 Learning and Exploring
-- Revisiting the fundamentals of HTML, CSS and JavaScript
+- Learning the foundations of Java
+- Expanding and deepening my React foundation for frontdend

 ### 🚀 Key Projects
 Explore some of my key projects at https://staceyfanner.com/